bridgetmaddison/bridgetmaddisoncbt-site/content/coming-to-therapy.md

 * Initial consultation - brief phone-call, message, email: No charge.
 * £65 per Therapy Hour (55 mins) face to face, 5 minutes for endings, payment, rebooking.
-* To be paid at end of session
+* To be paid on the day of therapy, before or promptly after the session.

 **Sessions funded by Health Insurance Companies may be subject to a different fee as agreed with individual organisations.**

-**Method of Payment**: Credit or Debit Card (via card reader), Cheque, (made payable to Bridget Maddison), Cash, Bank Transfer, Paypal Invoice via email (you don't need a Paypal account for this).
+Method of payment:
+* __For online sessions__: My preferred method of payment is via Bank Transfer.
+If you do not have access to online banking to set up a payment, I can email you a Paypal Invoice - click on the link and use the bank card of your choice.
+(I am subject to payment fees for this method)
+* __For face to face sessions__: As above, my preferred method of payment is via Bank Transfer but you can also pay using my Card Reader, Cash, Cheque or request an Paypal Invoice with link for bank card payment.

 ### Missed or cancelled appointments